-Malaysia rejects Russian involvement in MH17 downing
+Malaysia: ‘No proof’ of Russian involvement in MH17 downing

-KUALA LUMPUR, Malaysia (AP) - Malaysian Prime Minister Mahathir Mohamad has rejected the implication that Russia may have been involved in the downing of Malaysia Airlines Flight 17 over Ukraine in 2014.
+PUTRAJAYA, Malaysia (AP) - Malaysian Prime Minister Mahathir Mohamad on Thursday rejected the implication that Russia may have been involved in the downing of Malaysia Airlines Flight 17 over Ukraine, after international prosecutors charged with murder four men - three of them Russians with military or intelligence backgrounds - in the 2014 missile attack that killed all 298 people aboard.

-Mahathir says he doesn’t think the findings of an international investigative team “is true at all” as it was based on hearsay.
+Mahathir said he doesn’t think the findings of the international investigative team “is true at all” as it was based on hearsay.

-He says Malaysia is “very unhappy because from the very beginning, it became a political issue on how to accuse Russia of the wrongdoing.”
+“We are very unhappy because from the very beginning, it became a political issue on how to accuse Russia of the wrongdoing,” he told reporters.
+“Even before they examine (the debris), they already say Russia.
+So it is very difficult for us to accept that.”

-The investigation team last year said it was convinced that the Buk missile system used to shoot down the aircraft came from the Russian army’s 53rd Anti-Aircraft Missile brigade, based in the Russian city of Kursk.
+In announcing the charges Wednesday, prosecutors appealed for witnesses to help lead them even further up the chain of command in President Vladimir Putin’s Russia.

-On Wednesday, investigators charged with murder four people, including a prominent eastern Ukrainian separatist commander.
+The trial for the defendants, who also include a Ukrainian separatist fighter, was set for next March in the Netherlands, though it appeared unlikely any of them would be brought before the court, since Russia and Ukraine forbid the extradition of their citizens.

 Copyright © 2019 The Washington Times, LLC.